Xixiang-Liu/Grant-Tracking-Dashboard/README.md

 * Make sure you have Node.js installed in your machine. (https://nodejs.org/en/download/)
 * Open a terminal\
 &emsp; 1.
 In mac, you can use the Terminal app.\
 &emsp; 2.
-In window, you can use the Command Prompt.
-Press Win + R to open the Run box, then type "cmd" and hit Enter to open it.\
+In window, you can also use the built in Terminal App (for Windows 10 and later) . \
 &emsp; 3.
 You can also use terminal in Visual Stuido code.

 * Go to the location where your Grant-Tracking-Dashboard file is located using `cd`